Azure/Azure-Network-Security/Cross Product/Find Dangling DNS Records/Readme.md

 2. If using a custom zone upload your zone records using the upload button
 3. Run the tool ./Get-DanglingDnsRecordsPsCore.ps1 -InputFileDnsRecords .\zone.csv

+**Note:** Ignore any warning similar to below as the script updates the modules to latest version.

+WARNING: The version '1.9.4' of module 'Az.Accounts' is currently in use.
+Retry the operation after closing the applications.

 **Steps to use the tool in local machine.**